folio-org/folio-org.github.io/guides/automation.md

 [https://folio-testing.aws.indexdata.com/](https://folio-testing.aws.indexdata.com/)

-The frontend (Stripes) is rebuilt every even two hours from the latest master branch of the UI code, to finish about 10 minutes past.
+The frontend (Stripes) is rebuilt every even two hours, to finish about 10 minutes past.
 (See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-testing-stripes/).)
-The backend (Okapi + modules) is built every day from the latest master branch of each backend module, to finish about 01:45 UTC.
+The backend (Okapi + modules) is built every day, to finish about 01:45 UTC.
 (See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-testing-backend/).)

+The set of frontend modules are those listed in the "snapshot" branch of the Stripes Platform.
+The frontend build consists of the master branch of each frontend module at that time.

+The set of backend modules is a list explicitly declared in folio-ansible.
+The backend build consists of the master branch of each backend module at that time.
 There is no attempt to verify that the frontend dependencies are met by the backend modules, so there may be errors caused by that mismatch.

 ### folio-snapshot